lizmat/raku-all-modules/jonathanstowe/JSON-Class/README.md

     panda install JSON::Class

-Other install mechanisms may be become available in the future.
+I haven't tested with "zef" but I can see no reason why it shouldn't work equally well.

 ## Support

-Suggestions/patches are welcomed via github at
+Suggestions/patches are welcomed via github at:

    https://github.com/jonathanstowe/JSON-Class